Rivers community deserted as Army invades, razes houses – The Sun Nigeria

-People of Okoma Community in Ahoada East Local Government Area of Rivers State have reportedly fled their home following alleged invasion of the place by men of the Nigerian Army.
+People of Okoma Community in Ahoada East Local Government Area of Rivers State have reportedly fled their homes following alleged invasion of the place by men of the Nigerian Army.

 Daily Sun gathered that soldier invaded the community at the weekend, and burnt down several houses.